The Miley Family

 Dairy Farmers from West Salem, Ohio

-Miley Holsteins is home to three generations who care for their 250 Holsteins and 450 acres of cropland.
+Miley Holsteins is home to two generations who care for their 250 Holsteins and 450 acres of cropland.
 This multi-generational farm family takes pride in the care they provide to their cows and the achievements they have made in improving their herd.

 What’s the most rewarding part about being a dairy farmer?

 Joe: The most rewarding part is everyone is able to work here together toward a common goal.
 It’s the little things, like raising calves.
 In two years, you get to see what they turn out like, and that’s a pretty rewarding feeling when you get to be part of that.

 Listen to Jason Miley share his plans for the future of his family’s 250 head Holstein farm.

 What are common questions you get asked about dairy farming?